Do you offer Service Dog Training?

 - This will be sent to you via email.
 Complete in detail it on your computer and return it via email in advance of your session.
 Do not print, complete by hand or save it as a PDF.
 If you experience technical difficulties contact the office immediately.

-- Prepare extraordinary treats, the smellier/grosser the better.
-For example: sandwich meats, dehydrated organ meats, cooked and chopped lean meat from the butcher, or tripe treats
+- Prepare great treats, the smellier/grosser the better!
+Initial sessions will need only “normal” treats such as Rollover brand log.
+For example: dehydrated organ meats, cooked and chopped lean meat from the butcher, or tripe treats.

 - NO veggies, fruit, kibble, hard biscuits, etc.

 - Chop treats no larger than the size of a pea (or smaller for tiny dogs)